ansys/pydynamicreporting/doc/source/class_documentation.rst

 in the documentation for Ansys Dynamic Reporting.

-The goal of PyDynamicReporting is to provide an easier, more Pythonic way to connect to and launch an Ansys Dynamic Reporting service so that you can manipulate its database and reports without needing to understand the intricacies of Ansys Dynamic Reporting.
+The goal of PyDynamicReporting is to provide an easier, more Pythonic way to start or connect to an Ansys Dynamic Reporting service so that you do not need to understand the intricacies of Ansys Dynamic Reporting to manipulate its database and reports.
 For this reason, the PyDynamicReporting API provides only a subset of features, which are wrapped in such a way as to make the workflow easier.

 If you are interested in extended control of all options and features of Ansys Dynamic Reporting, you can use its low-level API in conjunction with the PyDnamicReporting API.

-To to connect to and launch an Ansys Dynamic Reporting service use PyDynamicReporting, you create an instance of the ``Service`` class.
+To use PyDynamicReporting to start or connect to an Ansys Dynamic Reporting service, you create an instance of the ``Service`` class.
 You then use this instance to query the database, to add and delete items, and to visualize reports.

 Items inside the Ansys Dynamic Reporting service are represented as instances of the ``Item`` class.
-You use methods in the ``Item`` class and ``Service`` class to create, query, and modify items.
+You use methods in both the ``Item`` class and ``Service`` class to create, query, and modify items.

-Lastly, you create and use ``Report`` instances to easily access reports in Ansys Dynamic Reporting.
+Lastly, you create and use ``Report`` instances to access reports in Ansys Dynamic Reporting.

 .. autosummary::